Laiwu Shandong, China Travel Guide

 Accessibility infrastructure for travelers with disabilities is still developing in China, notably in smaller cities like Theiwu.

-Specific services or infrastructure for visual or hearing impairments are limited in Laiwu.
+Specific services or infrastructure for services for visual or hearing impairments are restricted in Laiwu.
 Braille signage or English audio guides are not commonly available.

 While verbal English communication may be limited, various tools can bridge the language gap and assist with directions or inquiries.

-Download offline Mandarin packs for translating apps like Google Translate or Microsoft Translator for use without internet.
+Download offline Mandarin packs for translation apps like Google Translate or Microsoft Translator for use without internet.

 Carry a small notebook and pen to write down information, or show Chinese characters for addresses or names.